Rodentman87/stonks/README.md

 # stonks

-A Powercord plugin that turns stock symbols into clickable links
+A Powercord plugin that turns stock symbols into clickable links.

 ## List of things to add